thexhr/isscrolls/README.md

 ## License

 isscrolls was written by Matthias Schmidt and is licensed under the ISC license.
 The Ironsworn material was written by [Shawn Tomkin](https://www.ironswornrpg.com) and is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
+The [Ironsworn Starforged Playkit](https://www.ironswornrpg.com/downloads) was written by Shawn Tomkin in 2022 and is licensed under the Creative Commons Attribution 4.0 International License.
+No changes to the content were made.